 - Computer Classes: When Northwest Housing CDC and First Midwest Bank needed computer training to help businesses prepare to apply for loans/grants assistance, they contacted Onward House.
 First Midwest Bank provided financial support to help us continue to close the digital divide and provide tailored computer training through platforms like Zoom and WhatsApp for those who need email addresses and basic computer skills to navigate an all-virtual world of assistance funds.

-100 202250 families, and growing.
+100 202250 families.
 Those of us who are not high-risk for Covid-19 have taken shifts to pack and hand out food packages, diapers, and other necessities.

 While Onward House is financially stable at this moment, we know that the ripple effects of a financial hit will last the longest for our families with few resources.
 We have made hundreds of phone calls to collect data on needs, childcare arrangements, financial situations, technology needs, and providing referrals where necessary.
 Our recent survey data shows that: